walidghennane/course-git-/README.md

 # course-git-
-for zero web school get course
+for zero web school get a course

-#priject notes
+#project notes